We Dissect Protocols

 Manufactured by Beckman Coulter

-The Ti50.2 fixed‐angle rotor is a laboratory centrifugation equipment designed for high-speed separation of samples.
-It is made of titanium and can achieve a maximum speed of 50,000 rpm with a maximum RCF of 286,000 x g.
-The rotor is compatible with a variety of tube sizes and can be used for various applications that require high-speed centrifugation.
+The Ti50.2 fixed-angle rotor is a centrifugation equipment designed for high-speed separations.
+It is capable of reaching a maximum speed of 50,000 rpm and can generate a maximum relative centrifugal force (RCF) of 289,000 x g.
+The rotor is constructed with titanium alloy, ensuring durability and corrosion resistance.

 Automatically generated - may contain errors